Allocation of Funding

-- Students wishing to study for the Duke of Edinburgh Award will be provided with registration.
+- Students wishing to participate in the Duke of Edinburgh Award will be supported with subsidised registration.
 This will help with promoting self esteem

 - Transport – students who are unable to get too or from school will continue to be provided with transport.
 This will also include those who are part of after school clubs.

-- Trips and educational visits – to provide the important learning opportunities outside of the classroom that enable students to develop socially, culturally and academically
+- Trips and educational visits – to provide the important learning opportunities outside of the classroom that enable students to develop socially, culturally and academically, subsidised trips and visits.

 - Reports to the Academy Council will take place three times a year at the Curriculum and Standards sub- group meetings.